TAAR1: Location within neurons

-TAAR1 is an intracellular receptor expressed within the presynaptic terminal of monoamine neurons in humans and other animals.
+TAAR1 is a primarily intracellular receptor expressed within the presynaptic terminal of monoamine neurons in humans and other animals.
 In model cell systems, hTAAR1 has extremely poor membrane expression.
 A method to induce hTAAR1 membrane expression has been used to study its pharmacology via a bioluminescence resonance energy transfer cAMP assay.

 Because TAAR1 is an intracellular receptor in monoamine neurons, exogenous TAAR1 ligands must enter the presynaptic neuron through a membrane transport protein or be able to diffuse across the presynaptic membrane in order to reach the receptor and produce reuptake inhibition and neurotransmitter efflux.
 Consequently, the efficacy of a particular TAAR1 ligand in producing these effects in different monoamine neurons is a function of both its binding affinity at TAAR1 and its capacity to move across the presynaptic membrane at each type of neuron.
 The variability between a TAAR1 ligand's substrate affinity at the various monoamine transporters accounts for much of the difference in its capacity to produce neurotransmitter release and reuptake inhibition in different types of monoamine neurons.
 E.g., a TAAR1 ligand which can easily pass through the norepinephrine transporter, but not the serotonin transporter, will produce – all else equal – markedly greater TAAR1-induced effects in norepinephrine neurons as compared to serotonin neurons.

+A 2016 study found that most TAAR1 was expressed in intracellular membranes near the nucleus and that 2.3% of TAAR1 was expressed at the cell surface.
+In addition, TAAR1 signaling via the protein kinase A (PKA) pathway was predominantly associated with cell-surface TAAR1.

+TAAR1 ligands have also been found to enter neurons by transporters other than the monoamine transporters.